mpc02002/Food.com_data/README.md

 <h3> Some Results </h3>
 <p>
 Some ingredients appear to have a strong detractive effect on user ratings: for example, kale and lamb almost certainly lower the mean rating of recipes which include them.
 Other ingredients, like tofu and apple, appear to have a positive effect on mean ratings.
-We invite the user to look for other interesting conclusions.
+I invite the reader to look for other interesting conclusions.

 This project is still in progress.